 - Geographical Coverage

-- Latvia, Former Yugoslav Republic of Macedonia, Malta, Montenegro, Italy, Liechtenstein, Lithuania, Luxembourg, Netherlands, Norway, Austria, Albania, Bulgaria, Belgium, Switzerland, Bosnia and Herzegovina, Czech Republic, Cyprus, Denmark, Germany, Estonia, Spain, France, Finland, Greece, United Kingdom, Hungary, Croatia, Iceland, Romania, Portugal, Poland, Turkey, Sweden, Slovenia, Slovakia, Serbia, Ireland
+- Latvia, North Macedonia, Malta, Montenegro, Italy, Liechtenstein, Lithuania, Luxembourg, Netherlands, Norway, Austria, Albania, Bulgaria, Belgium, Switzerland, Bosnia and Herzegovina, Czechia, Cyprus, Denmark, Germany, Estonia, Spain, France, Finland, Greece, United Kingdom, Hungary, Croatia, Iceland, Romania, Portugal, Poland, Turkey, Sweden, Slovenia, Slovakia, Serbia, Ireland

 European Environment Agency